OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/perl.md

 ## Events

 This material is being used during the events organized in the [Perl-Maven](https://luma.com/perl-maven) group.
+During these events we pick one or more (open source) CPAN modules and try to contribute something to them.
+Below you can find ideas how to select which project to work on, what to contribute and links to the contributions themselves along with video recordings of some of the events.

 ## Chat